kbalk/gobooklist/README.md

-*WARNING -- this is a work in progress; the code is not complete*
+*NOTE -- the code is working, but further tests need to be written and the code may change as a result.*

 # booklist